facct26policytutorial/facct26policytutorial.github.io/index.md

 ## Schedule {#schedule}

-This tutorial session will run for approximately 2 hours.
-Please check back for a full schedule and list of panelists.
+This tutorial session will run for 60 minutes.
+Please check back for an updated schedule.

 ## Organizers {#organizers}